2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Mile 8–10: FDR Drive

 At Pier 36, you'll begin your 8th mile and merge onto FDR Drive.
 This 3-mile stretch is mostly flat but includes some up/down ramps that are not unnoticeable.
-Compared to the sections both before and after this stretch, though, it's a welcome reprieve from the serious changes in elevation you experience earlier.
+Compared to the sections both before and after this stretch, though, it's a welcome reprieve from the serious changes in elevation you experienced earlier (and will experience again soon).

-Throughout and at the end of mile ten, I love the FDR for its scenic views of the Manhattan and Brooklyn skylines as well as the beacon that is the United Nations building, signaling the turn to 42nd Street.
-You'll finish this section at 3rd Avenue with the iconic Chrysler Building just ahead.
-Don't forget to enjoy the views!
+We love the FDR for its scenic views of the Manhattan and Brooklyn skylines as well as the race beacon that is the United Nations building near the end of mile 10, signaling the turn to 42nd Street.
+Be aware that GPS usually goes a little haywire through this stretch, so it's good to have race pace locked in and not rely too much on your watch.
+It's a good chance to enjoy the views as you'll finish this section at 3rd Avenue with the my favorite NYC building, the Chrysler, just ahead.

-Now, of all the sections in the race, I would argue that you're most exposed to the elements here.
-The FDR is wide open.
-The sun is at your right or your back.
+As a final consideration on this section of the course, we will point out that you're most exposed to the elements here.
+The FDR is wide open with the river to your right.
+The sun is at your right, or your back.
 If it is raining, there are no buildings, trees, or overhead ramps to shield you.
 And if there is wind, then nothing will break or divert its force.
 Pay close attention to the weather report and form your expectations accordingly.

-While I can't tell you the weather in advance, I can tell you where the sun is going to be!
-The following image from www.suncalc.org shows the location of the sun at 8:30 AM on the day of the race in 2020.
+While we can't tell you the weather in advance, we can tell you where the sun is going to be!
+The following image from www.suncalc.org shows the location of the sun at 9:00 AM on race day.
 If it is a clear day, the sun will be virtually unobstructed.
 The later you get to this point, the farther behind and above you the sun will be.

 Mile 10–12: Crosstown traffic and Times Square

-To me, the 10-mile mark is the most significant place in a half marathon race.
+To me, the 10-mile mark is the most significant point in a half marathon race.
 You have 5K left—a mentally manageable and easily understood distance for almost any runner.
-It is usually where your brain sees the on-ramp to the pain cave.
+It is also usually where your brain may want to swerve away from the on-ramp to the pain cave.
 But no!
 You have time to make one more move.
 Lean into this thing.
 Now's the time to remember why you put all that time into training, and what you're capable of.
-At the 10 mile mark, I always shout, "Game on!"
+At the 10 mile mark, we always shout, "Game on!"

 For those not familiar with NYC running, do not be fooled into thinking that Manhattan is an easy pancake-flat island.
-The beginning of the final 5K is not a crosstown express, even though you can ignore the traffic lights.
-Instead, it starts a gradual uphill climb all the way to the finish!
+The beginning of the final 5K is not a crosstown express, even though you can ignore the traffic lights (and run in the express bus lane).
+Instead, it starts as a gradual uphill climb which continues all the way to the finish!
 Take note of the elevation map.
-There are some ups and downs, and your mission is to keep yourself steady.
+There are some ups and downs in the final stretch, and your mission is to keep yourself steady.

 Please note that your watch in this section will be bugging out.
 No one EVER gets a clean GPS reading with skyscrapers to your right and left.
 Your watch might read a 17-minute pace and then a world record mile immediately after.
 (This is exclusively why the graphs show my run as 14.4 miles and not closer to 13.1.)